prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 let output = "123 Street" + "\n"
 ```

 > Concatenation works only for the String type.
-It is why we need String _interpolation_ if we plan to add some other literal type such as Integer.
+It is why we need String _interpolation_ if we plan to add some other literal type such as Int.

 ```swift
 let output = "123 Street" + 3